citp/privacy-policy-historical/w/wa/wat/watchshopuk.com.md

 We only store your name, address and telephone number if you register for an account with us.
 This is entirely optional, but enables you to place further orders without having to enter your details again.

-We use cookies to allow us to store only the information required to process a transaction.
-E.g. items in your shopping basket.
+We use cookies to allow us to store tracking information to make your user experience better.
+Cookie storage includes: Items in your shopping basket, usage statistics, and your favourite products.
+This information is not shared, and is deleted after a reasonable period of time..

 We do NOT store your credit card information.
 It is processed over a secure SSL/128 bit encryption system which goes through the payment provider Protx.
 We do not even see it, therefore it cannot be ‘hacked’ from our server.